housework-robot/main/S02_mount_lerobot_brain/S02E05_brain_ transplant.md

 ## 4.7 the process and result of the exection of Aloha body with LeRobot brain

 # 5. Appendix 1.
-Analysis of the usage of LeRobot brain
+The life cycle of the LeRobot brain

 ## 5.1 The input and output of LeRobot